Tar Coating: An Inefficient Exterior Basement Waterproofing Method

 Basement Waterproofing FAQs

 If you notice that water is entering your basement from any doorway openings, the BasementGutter™ Grated Drain Pipe is the solution for you.
-It is installed directly into the floor at any entryway, therefore capturing any water that may enter your basement through them.
+It is installed directly into the floor at any entryway, therefore capturing any water that may enter your basement through it.
 The holes of the grate are also small enough to block larger pieces of debris from entering, and even then, the drain pipe is easy to clean.
-Another option is the BasementGutter™ Interior Drain System, which lines the perimeter of your basement that is both resistant to being clogged and non-invasive to your space.
+Another option is the BasementGutter™ Interior Drain System, which lines the perimeter of your basement and is both resistant to being clogged and non-invasive to your space.

 JES Foundation Repair also offers a basement dehumidifier that can remove 4 times the amount of water from the air than the commercial brands.
 It is also highly efficient since it drains on its own and can be adjusted to remove as much or as little moisture as you deem necessary.